Submitting a Planning Application

 To find out the correct Planning Fee please refer to the Planning Portal Fee List

-pay online making sure you choose the option New Planning Application without VAT from the dropdown.
+pay online making sure you choose the Planning Application Online Payment Form

-Alternatively you can send us a cheque (made payable to South Bucks District Council) or call us on 01895 837210.
+Alternatively you may send a cheque (made payable to Chiltern District Council, even if your application relates to a site in South Bucks District Council)

 Getting it right first time